 - Shipbuilders Council of America, Former Chair and Board Member

 - Mobile Chamber of Commerce, Former Board Member

-- Jacksonville Chamber of Commerce, Former Board Member
+- Jacksonville Chamber of Commerce, Board of Trustees and Government Affairs Committee Member

 - Jacksonville Chamber Environmental Former Committee, Chair